scottaohara/accessibility_interview_questions/README.md

 - What are some issues with using CSS pseudo content.
 - What are skip links and who benefits from them?
 - What are some of the tools available to test the accessibility of a website or web application?
+- Describe the steps you take in reviewing or auditing a website or application for accessibility?
 - Describe an instance where an automated test would not flag a blatant accessibility error?
 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?